Buying a property is a big decision. There are several things you should think about when looking to purchase a new home:

 - Mortgage affordability - When applying for a mortgage you need to check how much you are able to borrow from providers, and also the affordability of the monthly repayments.
 A qualified financial advisor will be able to assist you in evaluating your mortgage affordability

 - Getting a deposit - Mortgage providers will ask you to pay a lump sum towards the cost of the property.
 This is usually at least around 10%-20%, though could be higher if you have the funds available.
 Some providers will allow a minimum of 5% deposits.
-The government has schemes to assist you in building a deposit, through their Help to Buy ISA (external link) and Lifetime ISA (external link)
+The government has schemes to assist you in building a deposit, through the Lifetime ISA (external link), and for existing account holders, through the Help to Buy ISA (external link).
+Please note, the Help to Buy ISA was closed to new applicants 30th November 2019, with existing accounts able to continue saving into their Help to Buy ISA until November 2029.

 - Other additional costs, such as solicitor’s fees, stamp duty, valuation fees, etc.